techidaily/site-games-able/source/_posts/abolishing-automatic-purchases-in-steam.md

 ## Can You Get a Refund for a Steam Subscription?

- It is possible to[refund a game on Steam](https://www.makeuseof.com/how-to-refund-a-game-on-steam/) if it's not to your liking, but did you know that you can do it for subscriptions too?
+ It is possible to [refund a game on Steam](https://www.makeuseof.com/how-to-refund-a-game-on-steam/) if it's not to your liking, but did you know that you can do it for subscriptions too?
 The rules are a lot stricter, but it is possible if you accidentally subscribe to a service you don't want.

  To refund a subscription, you need to apply for one within 48 hours of buying the subscription.
 You'll only be eligible for a refund if you didn't boot up the game or service during those 48 hours.
 Even if you open it once, Valve will consider that as having used the subscription. and therefore won't refund you.